nyan222/roman_empire_zoomcamp/README.md

 <details>
 <summary>Expand</summary>

-But of cause we can enjoy dbt development, debug logs are nice and helpful, but dbt cloud is also nice and helpful to build complex models.
+But of course we can enjoy dbt development, debug logs are nice and helpful, but dbt cloud is also nice and helpful to build complex models.
+And we should use different branches anyway, when we have a real project, not a pet one.

+The best instruction for quick start is [here](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/04-analytics-engineering/dbt_cloud_setup.md), and [here](https://www.youtube.com/watch?v=J0XCDyKiU64&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=42) is short and clear video, noone can explain better.

+I should notice, that when selecting repository, it's better to choose GitHub or GitLab (not Clone repository!) to have possibitity of making CI jobs.
+And if you use your GitHub repo for dbt cloud once, you will not be able to use any other repo with this login for other project under other dbt cloud user (free account lets have only one project).
+That's not fine.

+Remember, that dbt cloud will not let you develop in the master branch, and that's nice, but don't delete your branch after PR merge, as GitHub suggests, keep it, it can be reused.
+And of course you should have another BigQuery schema for development - we created `roman_dbt_dev` with terraform in the beginning.

+[Here](https://www.youtube.com/watch?v=ueVy2N54lyc&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=44) is the video about dbt development, from which we also understand, why we need dbt.
+And there is nice data lineage.

+But of course we can do the same without dbt cloud, just don't forget to make another branch and read debug logs. dbt debug is really our everything.

 </details>